armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/example-policies.md

 - This policy prevents non-admin users from initiating a scaleManifest from the 'clusters' tab of an application. ({{< linkWithTitle "docs/plugin-guide/plugin-policy-engine/packages/spinnaker.http.authz/tasks/type.scaleManifest.md" >}} )

-- This policy will disable the ability to create new applications, or update existing applications unless the applications have specified at least 1 role with 'write' permissions. ({{< linkWithTitle "docs/plugin-guide/plugin-policy-engine/packages/spinnaker.http.authz/tasks/type.updateApplication.md" >}} )
+- This policy disables the ability to create new applications, or update existing applications unless the applications have specified at least 1 role with 'write' permissions. ({{< linkWithTitle "docs/plugin-guide/plugin-policy-engine/packages/spinnaker.http.authz/tasks/type.updateApplication.md" >}} )

 - Prevents editing manifests from outside of a pipeline on production accounts. ({{< linkWithTitle "docs/plugin-guide/plugin-policy-engine/packages/spinnaker.http.authz/tasks/type.deployManifest.md" >}} )